-The Group has an interest in a joint venture that is a jointly controlled operation.
+The Group has interests in joint ventures that are jointly controlled operations.
 A joint venture is a contractual arrangement whereby two or more parties undertake an economic activity that is subject to joint control.
 A jointly controlled operation involves use of assets and other resources of the venturers rather than establishment of a separate entity.
 The Group recognises its interest in the jointly controlled operation by recognising its interest in the assets and the liabilities of the joint venture.
 The Group also recognises the expenses that it incurs and its share of the income that it earns from the sale of goods or services by the jointly controlled operation.